Bartholomew Roberts: Death in battle

 On 10 February, Swallow returned to Cape Lopez and found Royal Fortune still there.
 On the previous day, Roberts had captured Neptune, and many of his crew were drunk and unfit for duty just when he needed them most.
 At first, the pirates thought that the approaching ship was Ranger returning, but a deserter from Swallow recognized her and informed Roberts while he was breakfasting with Captain Hill, the master of Neptune.
 As he usually did before action, he dressed himself in his finest clothes:

 The pirates' plan was to sail past Swallow, which meant exposing themselves to one broadside.
 Once past, they would have a good chance of escaping.
 However, the helmsman failed to keep Royal Fortune on the right course, and Swallow was able to approach to deliver a second broadside.
 Captain Roberts was killed by grapeshot, which struck him in the throat while he stood on the deck.
 Before his body could be captured by Ogle, Roberts's wish to be buried at sea with all his arms and ornaments on (a request he had repeated in life) was fulfilled by his crew, who weighed his body down and threw it overboard after wrapping it in his ship's sail.
 It was never found.

-Roberts's death shocked the pirate world, as well as the Royal Navy.
-The local merchants and civilians had thought him invincible, and some considered him a hero.